Data on fixed penalty notices, court proceedings, drug and drink driving offences, and breath tests for 2021.

-The coronavirus (COVID-19) pandemic (COVID-19) had a significant impact on road traffic and police recorded road accidents and casualties in Wales in 2020 as restrictions were put in place around how, where and why individuals could travel.
+The coronavirus (COVID-19) pandemic had a significant impact on road traffic and police recorded road collisions and casualties in Wales in 2020 and 2021 as restrictions were put in place around how, where and why individuals could travel.
 The restrictions generally resulted in reduced traffic volume for all types of motorised vehicles which is likely to have impacted the statistics presented in this release.

 Fixed penalty notices (FPNs)